Macron faces a tough fight as France votes on Sunday | Politics

 - France

-Voting started in France on Sunday in the first round of a presidential election, with far-right candidate Marine Le Pen posing an unexpected threat to President Emmanuel Macron's re-election hopes.
+Voting was underway in France on Sunday in the first round of a presidential election, with far-right candidate Marine Le Pen posing an unexpected threat to President Emmanuel Macron's re-election hopes.

+Polling stations open at 8 a.m.
+(0600 GMT) and will close at 1800 GMT when the first exit polls will be published.
+Such polls are usually very reliable in France.
+Until just weeks ago, opinion polls pointed to an easy win for the pro-European Union, centrist Macron, who was boosted by his active diplomacy over Ukraine, strong economic recovery, and the weakness of a fragmented opposition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)